bittnkr/uniq/README.md

 *  If the thread is preempted at any point between `i = in` and `CompareAndSwap(input, i+1, i)`, on return the CAS will fail and the loop go to the next seat.
 Without any kind of locking.

-* I think that `(data[i & mask]) ||` should not be real neeed, but my computer hangs without it.
+* I think that `(data[i & mask]) ||` should not be really neeed, but my computer hangs without it.
 And it prevents the use of the expensive CAS instruction.

-Here I check for nullability of the content.
-But in the C++ implementationcan it was replaced by an isFree boolena array.
+* Here I check for nullability of the content.
+But in the C++ implementation it was replaced by an isFree boolean array.

 ### Removing data from the queue.
-The `pop()`
+The `pop()` operation

 ```cpp
 pop()